 The history of the current castle goes back to 1391 when the De Haar family received a castle.
-There was lots of history for a few hundred years around the castle until 1892 when the owner married a member of the wealthy Rothschild family.
-They used their enormous wealth to restore the castle for the next 20 years, including 200 rooms and even electrical lighting and central heating.
+There was lots of history around the castle for a few hundred years until 1892, when the owner married a member of the wealthy Rothschild family.
+They used their enormous wealth to restore the castle for the next 20 years, including 200 rooms, electrical lighting, and central heating.
 Interestingly, the family gave the castle to a foundation in 2000 but reserved the right to spend one month per year at the castle.
-At that time, the building is closed for visitors.
+At that time, the building is closed to visitors.

-The castle is beautiful from the moment you walk on the suspension bridge over the moat next to towers and turrets!
-The mix of modern comfort with medieval architecture makes for a lovely visiting experience.
+The castle is beautiful from the moment you walk on the suspension bridge over the moat next to the towers and turrets!
+Modern comfort and medieval architecture make for a lovely visiting experience.
 The gardens and forests around the castle are also stunning.
-The cellars are now a gift shop, and there is a cafe in the old carriage house.
+The cellars are now a gift shop and a cafe in the old carriage house.
 Its locations like this make travel, especially as a family, all the more inspiring!

 By Richard Meek from RJOnTour

 The Binnenhof is a lovely place to explore – it has a church, castle, a big lake, cobblestone courtyards, ornate gates, and beautiful buildings.
 It is also home to the Ridderzaal, otherwise known as the Knights Hall.
-The Ridderzaal is a beautiful building that they use for the state opening of parliament.
+The Ridderzaal is a beautiful building used for the state opening of parliament.
 Originally the Ridderzaal was a ballroom; currently, it is a grand ceremonial hall.

 The Binnenhof complex is free to explore the courtyards and exterior and also walk around the Hofvijver.
 The Hofvijver is a lovely lake that opens up some splendid views of the area; it’s also a great place to enjoy some local herring.
-Visitors can also book a guided tour, which is a great way to access the Knights Hall and the Parliament building.
-They do tours in both Dutch or English.
+Visitors can also book a guided tour, which is a great way to access the Knights Hall and the Parliament Building.
+They do tours in both Dutch and English.
 Also, the Mauritshuis, an art museum, is on the site too.

 The Binnenhof is a fantastic Dutch landmark, especially for people interested in Dutch history, politics, or architecture.